What is hyperparameter tuning?

 - Eta is step size shrinkage to prevent overfitting

 How can AWS help with hyperparameter tuning?

 At Amazon Web Services (AWS), we offer Amazon SageMaker, a fully managed machine learning (ML) platform that allows you to perform automatic model tuning.
-Amazon SageMaker Automatic Model Tuning finds the best version of your ML model by running multiple training jobs on your dataset.
+Amazon SageMaker Model Training finds the best version of your ML model by running multiple training jobs on your dataset.
 It uses your specified algorithm and hyperparameter ranges.

 SageMaker offers an intelligent version of hyperparameter tuning methods that is based on Bayesian search theory and is designed to find the best model in the shortest time.
 It starts with a random search but then learns how the model is behaving with respect to hyperparameter values.
 For more information, read how hyperparameter tuning works in SageMaker.